rz501/Macaulay2-Jupyter-Kernel/README.md

 you can fire up Jupyter and start coding right away.
-Some of the features that come with it are organizing your code into logical blocks (cells), using alternative (non-Emacs) key bindings, using Markdown and TeX inline, conveniently storing and sharing your Macaulay2 code and output, and easily exporting to `m2`, `ipynb`, `html`, `pdf` and other file formats.
+Some of the features that come with it are organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX inline, conveniently storing and sharing your processed Macaulay2 code, and exporting to `m2`, `ipynb`, `html`, `pdf` and other file formats.
 A small set of "cell magic" expressions implements Macaulay2-specific features, like output mode, timeout and executable path.